fenago/learn-java-12-programming/lab_guide/Lab_1.md

 3. Select the desired project location in the Project location field (this is where your new code will reside).
-4. Enter anything you like in the Project name field (for example, the project for the code in this book is called learnjava) and click the Finish button.
+4. Enter anything you like in the Project name field (for example, the project for the code in this course is called learnjava) and click the Finish button.
 5. You will see the following project structure: